Discrete subgroups of small critical exponent: Geometry with small critical exponent

 \end{proof}

-\begin{remark} The existence and regularity of minimal surfaces for a general complete manifold relates to the generalized Plateau's problem, which has been studied in \cite{Morrey48}.
-If there is a uniform lower bound on the injectivity radius on $M$, then the condition of ``homogeneously regular'' in \cite{Morrey48} is satisfied hence the existence and regularity of the area minimizer holds.
-Although later in Theorem \ref{thm:collar} we do manage to show $M$ has bounded geometry, yet the proof relies on this theorem hence using this will fall into a circular reasoning.
+\begin{remark} The existence and regularity of minimal surfaces for a general complete manifold relate to the generalized Plateau's problem, which has been studied in \cite{Morrey48}.
+If there is a uniform lower bound on the injectivity radius on $M$, then the condition of ``homogeneously regular'' in \cite{Morrey48} is satisfied hence the existence and regularity of the area minimizer hold.
+Although later in Theorem \ref{thm:collar} we manage to show $M$ has bounded geometry, yet the proof relies on this theorem, hence using this will fall into a circular reasoning.

 We do not pursue the optimal bound in the theorem above.
 Indeed, the linear isoperimetric constant we produce via this method will always tend to infinity as $\delta\rightarrow 1$.
 This stands as an obstacle in improving our main theorems as $\delta$ approaches $1$. \end{remark}